1Birdo/BotnetGo/README.md

 ## Disclaimer

 #  ```This project is for educational purposes only.
 Ensure you have permission before testing any network security tools on remote servers.
 I bear no responsibility or obligation to anyone using this for malicious purposes. ```

+DDoS attacks are a serious crime that disrupt critical infrastructure, causing significant damage.
+Initiatives like Operation PowerOFF and Operation Endgame have highlighted the growing threat, targeting cybercriminals behind DDoS-for-hire services.
+These operations emphasize that DDoS is no longer just a nuisance but a severe offense with real-world consequences, and those involved face legal repercussions.

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.